AlexMercedCoder/tutorialblog/content/blog/2025/2025-05-intro-to-data-engineering-concepts-09.md

 Text-based formats like CSV are easy to read and parse, but they lack schema enforcement, are verbose, and are slow to process in distributed systems.
 JSON adds some flexibility by allowing nested structures, but it can still be quite large and inefficient when stored at scale.

 Columnar formats, by contrast, are designed for analytics.
 Instead of storing data row by row, they store values column by column.
-This layout enables faster queries and better compression—especially for workloads that scan only a few columns at a time.
+This layout enables faster queries and better compression - especially for workloads that scan only a few columns at a time.

 Imagine a table with hundreds of columns, but your query only needs five.
 With a row-based format, the system must read everything.
 With a columnar format, it reads just what’s needed.
 This is a game-changer for performance and cost in systems like data lakes and warehouses.